 Ampfield USAAF 9th Air Force Memorial

-With spring in the air and the sound of bird song it is hard to comprehend the tragedy that occurred near the grounds of St Marks Church in the Hampshire village of Ampfield.
+With spring in the air at the time of the visit to this memorial and as bird song filled the air, it is hard to comprehend the tragedy that occurred near the grounds of St Marks Church in the Hampshire village of Ampfield.

 |